kuncqu/5th-Year-Project---Resource/README.md

-# aerothermal
+# FOSTRAD
+Free Open Source Tool for Re-entry of Asteroids and Debris.

-FOSTRAD code created by Piyush Mehta under Stardust
+FOSTRAD code was created by Piyush Mehta under the Stardust ITN.